 Posted October 3, 2013

-This is the first in a short series of blog posts that examine the gSchool curriculum through the lens of Andy Hunt’s Pragmatic Thinking & Learning.
+This blog post examines the gSchool curriculum through the lens of Andy Hunt’s Pragmatic Thinking & Learning.

 Posted October 3, 2013